protohaven/printed_materials/common-tools/smithy.typ

 #figure(
   image("images/smithy-quench_tub.jpeg", width: 50%),
   caption: [
-    An image of the quench tub on the floor of the forge.
+    The quench tub on the floor of the smithy.
   ],
 )